Gersondelacruzdeveloper/Milestone-Project2/README.md

 #### Icons
-Icons were used alongside the text within the site in order to help the user to understand the content easier.
+Icons were used within the site in order to help the user to understand the content easier.
 They were taken from [Font Awesome](https://fontawesome.com/) and chosen to be self explanatory.

 #### Typography